UV and sun health

-Ultraviolet (UV) radiation from the sun can have both positive and negative effects on human health.
+Find out more about ultraviolet (UV) radiation from the sun and its positive and negative effects on our health.

 A small amount of UV radiation is essential in the production of vitamin D, however too much exposure to the sun can have serious effects on your skin and eyes.
 It is important not to be caught out by the sun so use our forecast to plan your day, keep covered and wear a hat and sunglasses, spend time in the shade and use a high factor sun cream with good UVA protection to protect yourself.